 NGINX Plus Subscribers Get Patches Immediately

 As described in Reporting a Vulnerability, when a vulnerability affects NGINX software, we usually get notified before it is publicly disclosed as a CVE.
 The advance warning enables us to prepare a patch before the public disclosure, and we generally release the patch on the day of the disclosure (or within a few days in some cases).
 The fix is available to NGINX Plus customers in the form of patched binaries.
-It’s available to NGINX Open Source users in the form of corrected source code and patched binaries for supported OSs, but as noted above we have no way to inform them directly of availability.
+It’s available to NGINX Open Source users in the form of corrected source code and patched binaries for supported OSs, but as noted above we have no way to inform NGINX Open Source users directly.

 Third‑party technologies that leverage or embed NGINX Open Source might not become aware of the vulnerability before its disclosure.
 Even if they do, our experience is that their patches can lag behind the NGINX patch by several months.
 This is understandable, especially for open source software which is often maintained by volunteers, but it leaves your infrastructure unprotected and subject to exploitation by hackers after the vulnerability is publicly disclosed.